ivanzakharov/docs/development-guidelines/application-objects/tables.md

 ## Indexes

-- Always define Primary and Cluster indexes.

 - Maximum column count in customized index is limited to 3 (three).
-If more needed, BP Rule exception should me introduced.
+If more needed, BP Rule exception should be introduced anc checked by Code Reviewer or Technical Architect afterwards.
 [TODO - Make BP with limiting index field count](todo.md)

 ## Mandatory fields